Irish Grand National Preview, Tips, Runners & Trends

 • Saddlers Hall (0 Wins from 10 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Freewheelin Dylan in 2021, winning for Dermot A McLoughlin at odds of 150/1 under the guidance of Ricky Doyle.
-Looking at the runners at the head of the market over the last 20 renewals, there have been 3 winning favourites in the race.
-Whilst we wait for the 2026 Irish Grand National, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 4 winning favourites in the race.
+Ahead of the 2027 Irish Grand National, why not head over to the best racing tipster page to see what the tipsters are backing today?

 Route to the Irish Grand National

-Many trainers will target races to use as prep races before coming to the Irish Grand National, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Irish Grand National.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race